VAT relief guidelines

 To make it simple when purchasing from this website, you will just need to complete the declaration form in the checkout process.
 Or you can print off and complete the VAT declaration form available by clicking here.

-If you would like to check the VAT regulations, details can be found by clicking here to visit HM Customs and Excise, Notice 701/7, Supplies to handicapped people
+If you would like to check the VAT regulations, details can be found by clicking here to visit HM Customs and Excise, Notice 701/7, VAT Relief for Disabled People

 Please note that VAT exemption eligibility does not cover those who are frail/elderly who are otherwise able-bodied.
 Nor does it cover any person who is temporarily disabled or incapacitated.
 The product must be supplied for the personal or domestic use of a chronically sick or disabled person to qualify for VAT zero-rating.
 Please also note that there are severe penalties, under the VAT laws in the UK, for any person who makes a false declaration or who evades VAT.